 SSE has four main general components that improve the security infrastructure, including applications connecting over the internet.
-At-home workforces also benefit from an organization following SSE standards that protect employees and data stored in the cloud.
+At-home workforces also benefit from an organisation following SSE standards that protect employees and data stored in the cloud.
 Administrators have the benefit of monitoring user activity for better visibility on the network.

 The four main components are: